Dr. Marty Pets Information

 Once again, Dr. Marty Pets does not produce or sell any traditional kibble or canned cat food products.

 While Dr. Marty may not produce wet/canned cat food, we recommend you consider it for your cat as it can be highly beneficial.
 You can check out some of the wet cat food brands we’ve reviewed here.

 Dr. Marty Pets Nutrition

-This satisfactory nutritional profile is thanks to a generous proportion of protein and fat which can be used to fuel a dogs growth, maintenance, and activity.
+This satisfactory nutritional profile is thanks to a generous proportion of protein and fat, which can be used to fuel a dog’s growth, maintenance, and activity.

 Dr. Marty Pets Ingredients

-Dry Marty Pets only uses fresh ingredients from across the United States and Canada.
+We are happy to state that Dr. Marty Pets only uses fresh ingredients from across the United States and Canada.